Things to do in Taipei, Taiwan: Cycling along the river

 Long distance bike rental

 Giant, the Taiwanese bicycle manufacturer, rents bicycles for longer trips around Taiwan.
 This scheme is very suitable for travelling around Taiwan because you can cycle the bike between any two Giant rental locations in the country - you don't need to return it to your starting point.
-The rental locations are some of Giant's bicycle shops (i.e. offical Giant-owned shops, not dealers).
-Cost is NT$200-400 (around US$10) per day for a good quality road bike, this includes accessories like lights, a lock and possibly a small pannier bag with pump and tools.
-The rental price is lower after the first 3 days.
-However, very little clear information has been published about this service, so you should contact Giant for details.
-You are supposed to reserve the bike about 2 weeks in advance, and communication in English may be difficult, so contact Giant well before you travel and let them know your height so they can prepare a suitable bike for you.
-The deposit is 30 percent of the total rental fee.
-A credit card authorization is required to cover potential loss or damage.
-As far as we know, you do not need to be a Taiwan citizen or resident to apply.
+The rental locations are some of Giant's bicycle shops (most of them are Giant-owned shops, not independent shops with a Giant sign).
+Cost averages NT$300-500 (around US$10-15) per day for a sturdy, good quality road bike.
+The minimum charge is around NT$1500 per person.
+The daily rental price is lower after the first 3 days.

-Unfortunately, Giant does not provide any useful information in English about the service.
 Here are a couple of Giant's Chinese language web pages which give a little information, and the locations and contact details of some the shops/rental stations (most of them are closed on Thursdays, apparently).

 http://www.giant-bicycles.com/zh-TW/news/article/item/13653/